ryanuber/readme-server/README.md

 ```
 usage: readme [options]

-Starts an HTTP server to display live updates to your README file
+Starts an HTTP server to display live updates to your README file.
+By default, the current working directory is searched for a file
+with the prefix 'README'.
+The file can be specified explicilty by
+passing an additional argument with the path to the desired file.

 Options:
   -port=<number>  The port number to start the server on.